-Cheryl Dunlop Molin is a Christian, a wife and stepmom, a sister and an aunt (and grand-aunt), a friend, an author, an editor, and a speaker.
+Cheryl Dunlop Molin is a Christian, a wife and stepmom, a sister and an aunt (and grand-aunt), a friend, an author, an editor, and a photographer.
 The biggest privilege of freelance work is that people can come first, whether that's cooking for her family, visiting a church member recovering from surgery, or talking on the phone to a hurting friend.

-She is author of Complete Idiot’s Guide to the World of Narnia (October 2007; written with James S. Bell Jr.) and Follow Me as I Follow Christ (Moody 2000; French edition 2003), as well as a book for women and a series for girls, and more, that are in process and seeking publication.
+She is author of Complete Idiot’s Guide to the World of Narnia (October 2007; written with James S. Bell Jr.) and Follow Me as I Follow Christ (Moody 2000; French edition 2003), as well as books that are in process and seeking publication.
 For more information, see “My Books.”

-She has been a freelance editor for ten years, after ten years as an editor at Moody Publishers--twenty years combined!
+She has been a freelance editor since 2003, after ten years as an editor at Moody Publishers--more than twenty years combined!
 (No, Moody didn’t kick her out--she went freelance to move down South and be closer to family, and still edits for Moody on a freelance basis.
 Since then she has married, changed her name, and moved back to the Midwest.)
 She edits for CBA publishers and for individuals.
 Whether you wish to self-publish or have your book be the best it can be before you send it to an agent, a professional edit can help you.
 For information on books she has edited, go here.
 If you are an individual seeking an editor, check out the

 “Editing FAQs” page.

 After decades of taking photos "for fun," Cheryl has put some of her work out for public view.
 Check out her nature photos at https://www.flickr.com/photos/cherylmolin/